The PNW most writers never see

 - Writers embedded in communities underserved by mainstream media

-- Outdoor, recreation, and lifestyle writers who are already living the story
+- Outdoor, recreation, and lifestyle writers already living the story

 - Anyone sitting on a story most outlets wouldn’t know to chase